Grooming Gangs

 Time to Act

-If people can’t commit to getting on well enough to agree solutions, get off your *rses and get the data.
+If people can’t get on well enough to agree solutions, get off your *rses and get the data.
 Get it anonymously from the public.
-Get it factually from police data - get the geeks in to examine it without eating up officers’ time. .
-Go into schools and youth groups and get a sense of how/if they’re managing spotting and preventing victims.
+Get it factually from police data - yes, get the geeks in to examine it.
+Go into schools and youth groups and get a sense of how they’re managing it.
 Get religious leaders condemning this sh*t show.
 Speak to the trafficking charities.
+We all agree that action needs taking.
+Anyone condoning child (or other) ‘grooming gangs’ is a danger to society.
+The time to talk is long since gone.

 Perhaps a great place to start is that law: an adult having penetrative sex with a child under 16 is rape, no excuses, no defence.